IcebergThings/VM-76/ASM76/spec.md

 Instruction | Description
 ----------- | -----------
-LDBL | Load up the BIOS function list, you need to do this operation at the very beginning BIOS _function_id_ | Do a operation provided by BIOS function list BIOR _$A_ | Do a operation provided by BIOS function list, function id should be put in _$A_ as a int
+BIOS _function_id_ | Do a operation provided by BIOS function list BIOR _$A_ | Do a operation provided by BIOS function list, function id should be put in _$A_ as a int